cvra/can-bootloader/client/README.md

 1. At the top sits the bootloader protocol (`commands.py`)
 2. Immediately below is the CAN datagram layers.
-    Its role is to encapsulate a stream of bytes, adding a CRC and adressing system.
+    Its role is to encapsulate a stream of bytes, adding a CRC and addressing system.
 3. The CAN datagram is then cut into chunks small enough to fit in a single CAN frame.
     The id of each frame is also added at this step.
 4. Each CAN frame is converted into a command for the CAN-serial bridge protocol (`can_uart.py`).